Iowa farmers are uneasy with trade wars as export tariff threats mount

 In response to Trump’s levying of the metal tariffs on U.S. allies on Friday, Canada threatened to respond by imposing its own tariffs on U.S. goods, including metal and whiskey, that would total $12.8 billion, the Canadian government asserted.

-President Trump will meet with Trudeau and other U.S.-allied nations at the G7 Summit later this week in Quebec, Canada.
-Last week, the six other nations delivered a forceful rebuke of the Trump administration’s metal tariffs, directing U.S. Treasury Sec.
-Steve Mnuchin to convey the group’s “unanimous concern and disappointment.”
+Trump will meet with Trudeau and other U.S.-allied nations at the G7 summit this week in Quebec City.
+Last week, the six other nations delivered a forceful rebuke of the Trump administration’s metal tariffs, directing U.S. Treasury Secretary Steve Mnuchin to convey the group’s “unanimous concern and disappointment.”